Benjamin Taylor / The New York Society Library

 Walter Siti, born in Modena in 1947, is a writer, literary critic, and academic.
 He has taught contemporary Italian literature at various Italian universities and edited the works of Pier Paolo Pasolini for Mondadori’s «I Meridiani» series.

-• Napoli / FOQUS
+• Fulminacci & M. Cacciari / FOQUS

 • Capri / Piazzetta Tragara